New York University: Schools and leadership

 NYU is a private, global, non-sectarian and not-for-profit institution of higher education organized into 10 undergraduate schools and 15 graduate/professional schools, with a roughly even split of students between the divisions.
 Arts and Science is currently NYU's largest academic division.
 It has three subdivisions: the College of Arts and Science, the Graduate School of Arts and Science, and the Liberal Studies program.
 The College of Arts and Science and Liberal Studies program are undergraduate divisions, and the former has existed since the founding of NYU.

 According to NYU, it has created a "global network university" with its primary campus, two "portal" campuses, and 12 academic sites.
 The portal campuses at NYU Shanghai and NYU Abu Dhabi function as full-fledged colleges, allowing students to study all four years of their undergraduate studies and receive a degree, never having set foot on NYU's traditional campus in New York.
 The academic sites at Accra, Berlin, Buenos Aires, Florence, London, Los Angeles, Madrid, Paris, Prague, Sydney, Tel Aviv, and Washington, D.C. function as study away sites, allowing students to spend up to a year away from their home campus.
 NYU, citing a report by the Institute of International Education, asserts that it has sent more students abroad and brought more international students in than any other university for five continuous years.

 The President of New York University, is selected by the board of trustees and serves as the primary executive officer of the university for an unspecified term length.
-On March 18, 2015, Andrew D. Hamilton became the 16th and current President of NYU.
+On July 1, 2023, Linda G. Mills became the 17th and current President of NYU.

 Research

 NYU is classified among "R1: Doctoral Universities – Very high research activity" and research expenditures totaled $917.7 million in 2017.
 The university was the founding institution of the American Chemical Society.
 The NYU Grossman School of Medicine received $305 million in external research funding from the National Institutes of Health in 2014.
 NYU was granted 90 patents in 2014, the 19th most of any institution in the world.
 NYU owns the fastest supercomputer in New York City.
 As of 2016, NYU hardware researchers and their collaborators enjoy the largest outside funding level for hardware security of any institution in the United States, including grants from the National Science Foundation (NSF), the Office of Naval Research, the Defense Advanced Research Projects Agency (DARPA), the United States Army Research Laboratory, the Air Force Research Laboratory, the Semiconductor Research Corporation, and companies including Twitter, Boeing, Microsoft, and Google.

-In 2019, four NYU Arts & Science departments ranked in Top 10 of Shanghai Academic Rankings of World Universities by Academic Subjects (Economics, Politics, Psychology, and Sociology).
+In 2019, four NYU Arts & Science departments ranked in Top 10 of Shanghai Academic Ranking of World Universities by academic subjects (economics, politics, psychology, and sociology).